 Botox for migraine

 Like many other migraine treatments it’s discovery was accidental.
-Botox was originally discovered when patients reported an improvement in their migraine condition whilst taking Botox for something else.
+Botox was originally discovered when patients reported an improvement in their migraine condition whilst taking Botox for cosmetic reasons.

-Botox was approved for migraine in 2010 when Allergen, a supplier of Botox, presented evidence to the FDA from two studies showing an improvement in the incidence of chronic migraine whilst undergoing Botox treatment.
+Botox was approved for migraine in 2010 when Allergen, a supplier of Botox, presented evidence to the FDA from two studies showing a decrease in the number of headache days in patients with chronic migraine whilst undergoing Botox treatment.
 (3,4)